ziweny11/PhotoRegCodes/README.md

 - **Our Paper on Arxiv:** [*link to the paper*](https://arxiv.org/abs/2410.05044)

-## Upcoming Features
+## Plan
-- **Complete Code Demo**: Current code have issue running.
-We are working hard to release a complete code demo of PhotoReg.
-Expect to fix it by October 15, 2024.
+- **Complete Code Demo**: We are aware of the current issues with running the code and are actively working to clean it. we are committed to releasing a fully functional code demo of PhotoReg and we expect to have these issues addressed by October 15, 2024.
+Thank you for your patience and understanding.

 ## Setup Instructions

 Follow these steps to set up and run the PhotoReg code on your local machine.